alchitry/alchitry.github.io/content/tutorials/hello-your-name-here.md

 The interface to this module is exactly the same as before but it is now a bit more mannered and will greet you personally.

 Like most tutorials, I'll post the entire module here and then break it down.
+Feel free to copy and paste this into our old 'greeter' module and follow along.

 ```lucid,short,linenos
 module greeter (